-When you spot an unauthorized credit card charge on your account, give a call to your credit card issuer using the number on the back of your credit card.
+When you spot an unauthorized charge on your account, call your credit card issuer using the number on the back of your card.
 If you don’t have your credit card and you haven’t saved a copy of the phone number, use a recent billing statement or the card issuer’s website to find the correct number.

 Never give information to someone who calls or emails you claiming to be your credit card issuer, no matter how legitimate it seems.
 This is often a phishing scam that thieves use to get access to your personal or credit card information.
-Often the scam is to gain access to the three-digit security code on the back of your credit card or your billing zip code.
-Always initiate contact with your credit card issuer using a trusted phone number, e.g. from your credit card, billing statement, or the credit card issuer's real website.
-(See Recognize Credit Card Phone Scams.)
+Often the scam is used to gain access to the three-digit security code on the back of your credit card or your billing zip code.
+Always initiate contact with your credit card issuer using a trusted phone number from your credit card, billing statement, or the credit card issuer's real website.

-Once you have the correct number for your credit card issuer, call to report the unauthorized credit card charges.
-They’ll typically cancel the compromised credit card account and reissue a new credit card with a new account number.
+Once you have the correct number for your credit card issuer, call to report the unauthorized charges.
+They’ll typically cancel the compromised account and reissue a new credit card with a new account number.

 To further ensure that your rights are protected, you should follow up with a dispute letter that explains the unauthorized credit card charges.
-Reference your phone call and include the name of the customer service representative you spoke with.
+Reference your phone call and include the name of the customer service representative with whom you spoke.

 Protect Your Rights